-If the QIAxcel gel cartridge is being used on a daily basis, store the cartridge latched in the QIAxcel Connect in the "Park Position."
+If the QIAxcel gel cartridge is used on a daily basis, the cartridge must be latched and stored in the QIAxcel Connect in "Park Position."

-Note: The QIAxcel Connect must be left on if the cartridge is stored in the "Park Position" and the cartridge must be latched.
-Do not switch the QIAxcel Connect off.
+Note: The QIAxcel Connect must be left ON if the cartridge is stored in the "Park Position" and the cartridge must be latched.
+Do not switch the QIAxcel Connect OFF.